Philippe Candeloro: Skating career

 Within a few years of stepping onto the ice, Candeloro found himself on the fast track with the French figure skating federation.
 He was invited to a summer training camp at Font-Romeu, which would become an annual event for him.
 When he was 10, the French Federation offered him a place at the prestigious national training center in Paris, INSEP.
 Candeloro refused this invitation, opting instead to continue training in Colombes with Brunet.
 At the age of 16, he left school to concentrate full-time on his training.

 By sixteen, Candeloro was receiving attention from both the French Federation and the international skating community.
 He participated in the closing ceremony at the 1988 Winter Olympics in Calgary and began to work with choreographer Natacha Dabadie.
 His goal of competing at the 1992 Olympics in Albertville, France was derailed in October 1991 when he broke his leg.
 He finished third at the French nationals and was assigned to the post-Olympic World Championships, where he placed ninth.

 In the 1992–93 season, Candeloro won gold at the 1992 NHK Trophy and silver at the 1993 European Championships.
 He finished fifth at the World Championships.
 In the first half of the following season, he placed fifth at Skate America and earned medals at three events — Piruetten, International de Paris, and NHK Trophy — before becoming French national champion for the first time.
 Candeloro finished off the podium at the 1994 European Championships but a month later he won the bronze medal at the 1994 Winter Olympics in Lillehammer, Norway.
 He ended his season with a silver medal at the 1994 World Championships in Chiba, Japan.
-He then toured with Champions on Ice in the United States and performed in other shows.
+Figure skating historian James R. Hines reported that due to his popularity with skating audiences and his originality, Cadeloro was a mainstay Champions on Ice in the United States, touring for eleven years, and performing in other shows.
 In France, he attracted sponsorships and television and print publicity.
+According to Hines, Cadeloro is "remembered more for his exhibitions and as a showman than for his competitive record".